 There's a lot of confusion about where signatures go.
 Do you sign the back of a check when you write it or is that the recipient's job?

 When you write a check, the only place you need to sign is on the front—right on the signature line.
-It is possible to include instructions on the back of a check when you write it.
+However, it is possible to include instructions on the back of a check when you write it.
 For example, “Hold for deposit until December 30, 2018.”
-The caveat is that you can never be 100 percent certain that your instructions will be honored.
+The caveat is that you can never be completely certain that your instructions will be honored.

-If you received a check, you’ll need to sign the back to deposit or cash the check.
+If you receive a check, you’ll need to sign the back to deposit or cash it.
 Along with your signature, you might include instructions that limit how the check can be used.
-For example, if you’re mailing the check because you want to deposit it to another account you might write, “For deposit only to account 12345.”
+For example, if you’re mailing the check because you want to deposit it to another account, you might write, “For deposit only" and then write your account number.
 That way, no one else can cash the check if it’s lost in the mail.

-You can, in many cases, get away with depositing a check to your account without a signature (if the check was made payable to you).
+If you're receiving instead of writing the check, you may, in many cases, get away with depositing it without a signature if the check was made payable to you.
 However, it is safest to sign the check.
 Without a signature, the check might be sent back to the issuer, resulting in fees and delays in getting your money.
 Even if your bank deposits a check without a signature on the back and you see the money added to your account, that check might get rejected a week or two later.

 With personal checks, you’ll have a better chance of skipping the signature, but don’t be surprised if the bank hounds you for a signature on business checks or large checks.